How to use a Defibrillator (AED)

 Where to find a defibrillator (AED)

-Using a defibrillator (AED)
+How to use a defibrillator (AED)

 Before using a defibrillator you need to make sure that an ambulance is on its way and if the AED hasn’t been retrieved yet that someone is conducting CPR.
 The moment the AED arrives; turn it on and the device will start to give you a series of audial and visual instructions.
 Follow the instructions until an ambulance arrives or in some circumstances an experienced first aider.